The Resurrection

 1 Corinthians 15:35-38, 42-44

-2. On the Feast of First Fruits, one sheaf of grain was offered on behalf of the whole nation.
+2. At the celebration of firstfruits during the Feast of Unleavened Bread, one sheaf of grain was offered on behalf of the whole nation.
 The Lord could have asked for a sheaf from every farmer.
 Instead, He was content with a single sheaf.
 The singularity of the offering suggests that it typified one man.
 Since fruited grain depicts a man in his immortal state, we surmise that the offering typified one man risen from the dead.

 3. Who is that man?
-His identity is revealed in the second offering that the Lord required on the Feast of First Fruits.
+His identity is revealed in the second offering that the Lord required on the same day.
 Besides waving a sheaf of barley before the Lord, the priests also sacrificed a he lamb without blemish (Lev.
 23:12).
 These two offerings on behalf of the whole nation were single entities, as if each represented one person, and they were concurrent, as if both represented the same person.
-The lamb was undoubtedly a type of Christ, for many prophecies announce that He would die like a lamb for the sins of the world.
+The lamb was undoubtedly a type of Christ, for Abraham had declared that God's Son would die like a lamb for the sins of the world.

+We show elsewhere on this site that Christ is identified as a sacrificial lamb in Isaiah 53:7.
 Thus, the wave offering prefiguring a man who would gain immortality was also a type of Christ.
-In its transparent symbolism, the Feast of First Fruits was God's message to Israel that the coming Redeemer would die and rise again.
+In its transparent symbolism, the offering was God's message to Israel that the coming Redeemer would die and rise again.5

-Our interpretation of the Feast of Firstfruits is upheld by the teaching of Paul.
-He declared that Jesus' resurrection actualized the shadowy pictures set forth in the Feast of First Fruits.
+Our interpretation of the sheaf of firstfruits is supported by the teaching of Paul.
+He declared that Jesus' resurrection actualized the shadowy picture that this required offering upheld before the nation.

 1 Corinthians 15:20